 TiP Rating: 3.5/5 stars

-Requirements: Compatible with iPhone, iPod Touch and iPad.
-Requires OS 2.2 or later.
+Requirements: Compatible with iPhone and iPod Touch (2nd generation).
+Requires iPhone OS 3.1.2 or later.

 Link to app (clicking launches iTunes)

 App Store Description: Ranked the #1 wine app on iTunes, this free app features 380,000 food & drink pairings, plus thousands of wine reviews, recipes, articles, glossary terms, winery directory and cellar journal from the World’s Best Drink Writer Natalie MacLean

 Summary: I like food.
 I also like wine.
 I especially like it when my food and wine go together (known in the wine community as “pairing”).
 Wouldn’t it be great to have your own personal sommelier in your pocket for those occasions?Â NatDecants offers up some great pairing suggestions, but could use more polish on features to really shine on an Apple mobile device.

 Review: The world of wine is, in a word, huge.
 It can take years of experience and education to have the slightest idea of what you’re talking about.
 If you’re a true oenophile, your brain will be stuffed full of data on various vintages and terms like “legs,” “bouquet,” and “how to refinance my mortgage to afford the 1998 Petrus Pomerol.”

 For the rest of us, we just want to know what specific wine would make our delicious meal all the more tasty.
 And to take it beyond the simple “red with beef, white with chicken” matchups, you’re going to need help.
 Fine restaurants employ a dedicated staff member known as a “sommelier” to make these recommendations.
 Barring that, you’re going to want to use NatDecants.